-In an attempt to meet the needs of the students of the state of Oklahoma, the OSTP encompasses three different assessment types.
+In an attempt to meet the needs of the students of the state of Oklahoma, the OSTP encompasses two different assessment types.

 The first is the Oklahoma Core Curriculum Test (OCCT), which is intended for the majority of the students.
 This assessment is given to regular education students, students who are on an Individualized Education Program (IEP) or a 504 Plan, and English Language Learners (ELL).
 It may be given either with or without approved accommodations.

-The third is the Oklahoma Alternate Assessment Program (OAAP), which is also referred to as the portfolio assessment.
+The second is the Oklahoma Alternate Assessment Program (OAAP), which is a portfolio assessment.
 This assessment is intended for students with the most severe cognitive disabilities.
 It may be given only to students who are on an IEP and who meet the specified criteria on the Updated Criteria Checklist, which is available on the state Web site.
 The Special Education Department oversees the implementation of this assessment.

 Oklahoma state tests are used to assess student achievement; target student, classroom, and program improvement; and inform parents of student progress.
-The administration of the OCCT, OMAAP, and OAAP tests fulfills No Child Left Behind (NCLB) and state mandates for testing, and math and reading are used for federal accountability.
+The administration of the OCCT and OAAP tests fulfills federal and state mandates for testing math, reading, and science are used for federal accountability.
 The scope and general administration of the OSTP is outlined in state law, 70 O.S. § 1210.505.
 Rules that govern the specifics of test administration and other details are available under Oklahoma Administrative Code (OAC) 210:10-13.

-Oklahoma public schools administer the Oklahoma Core Curriculum Tests (OCCT) and the Oklahoma Modified Alternate Assessment Program (OMAAP) in Grades 3 through 8 and after completion of specific high school courses.
-All state tests are aligned to the Oklahoma C3 Standards.
+Oklahoma public schools administer the Oklahoma Core Curriculum Tests (OCCT) and the Oklahoma Alternate Assessment Program (OAAP) in Grades 3 through 8 and after completion of specific high school courses.
+All state tests are aligned to the Oklahoma Academic Standards.

-The Department of Special Education oversees the implementation of the OAAP, or Portfolio assessment, which includes all of the Grades 3-8 content areas and End-of-Instruction for English II, Algebra I, Biology I, U.S. History, Algebra II, Geometry, and English III based on the grade level of the student in question.
+The Department of Special Education oversees the implementation of the OAAP, or Portfolio assessment, which includes all of the Grades 3-8 content areas and End-of-Instruction for Algebra I, Algebra II, Geometry, English II, English III, Biology I, and U.S. History.

 Though schools and teachers should be remediating students who are not mastering grade level skills as part of their routine duties, the ACE legislation formally began requiring remediation for students not scoring Proficient/Satisfactory in Grade 7 Reading and Math beginning with 2006-2007 results, and in Grade 8 Reading and Math beginning with 2007-2008 results.
 ACE legislation further requires students, beginning with the incoming freshman class of 2008-2009, to score Proficient or better on the ACE Algebra I and ACE English II and two of the other five EOI tests (or alternate tests approved by the State Board of Education) as part of their graduation requirements.
-ACE law further stipulates that students who do not score at least at the Proficient/Satisfactory level on the EOI tests, shall be offered remediation and the opportunity to retake each test three times each calendar year.
+ACE law further stipulates that students who do not score at least at the Proficient/Satisfactory level on the EOI tests, shall be offered remediation and the opportunity to retake each test until a proficient score is obtained.

 CTB/McGraw-Hill is the vendor for the OCCT Grades 3-8 testing.